openfans-community-offical/Debian-Pi-Aarch64/README.md

 **Note:**

 **★ :** Stands for supported and default enabled.
-Can directly being used.
+It can directly be used.

 **☆ :** Stands for supported and default disabled.
-Need to be start manually.
+Need to be started manually.

-(There will be a instruction for how to use this service in this document.)
+(There will be an instruction for how to use this service in this document.)

-**X :** Stands for not supported.
+**☆ :** Stands for not supported.

 ----